avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 All of these functions belong to the standard installation of R.

-You have also learnt the following R functions that belong to the additional R libraries:
+You have also learnt the following R functions that belong to the additional R packages:

-#. nodes() from the "graph" library for getting a list of the names
+#. nodes() from the "graph" package for getting a list of the names
    of vertices in a graph
-#. adj() from the "graph" library for getting a list of the
+#. adj() from the "graph" package for getting a list of the
    vertices that a particular vertex is connected to in a graph
-#. degree() from the "graph" library for calculating the degree of
+#. degree() from the "graph" package for calculating the degree of
    each of the vertices in a graph
-#. connectedComp() from the "RBGL" library for identifying
+#. connectedComp() from the "RBGL" package for identifying
    connected components in a graph
-#. subGraph() from the "graph" library for extracting a subgraph
+#. subGraph() from the "graph" package for extracting a subgraph
    from a graph
-#. layoutGraph() and renderGraph() from the "Rgraphviz" library for
+#. layoutGraph() and renderGraph() from the "Rgraphviz" package for
    plotting a graph or subgraph

 Links and Further Reading